Tarski7/Book_Reader_Backend/README.md

 Backend application to read books.
 BookController - method CRUD using List.
 BookController2 - method CRUD using database.
-Used technologies: Java, Spring, Hibernate.
+Used technologies: Java, Spring, Hibernate..